PyLadiesBerlin/python-beginners-workshop/manual/installation_party.md

 ### Linux

+First things first, open the terminal.
+To do so press the meta key and type `terminal` in the search box.
+Double click on it to open.

 Ubuntu (at least as of 16.04 LTE) ships with both Python 3 and Python 2 pre-installed.
-To make sure our versions are up-to-date run:
+To make sure our versions are up-to-date copy and paste the following commands to the terminal:
 ```
 sudo apt-get update
 sudo apt-get upgrade